zhaodan318/zhaodan318.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- National Scholarship, 2024

-- First-prize Scholarship of CUMT, 2024.
+- First-prize Scholarship of Nanjing Normal University, 2023 and 2022

-- First-prize Scholarship of CUMT, 2023.
+- Selected as an Outstanding Graduate Student of Nanjing Normal University, 2024 and 2023

-- Freshman Scholarship of CUMT, 2022.
+- National Encouragement Scholarship, 2020 and 2019

-- Excellent Graduation Project of Jiangsu Province, 2022.
+- Talents Scholarship of Liaocheng University, 2020

-- First-prize Enterprise Scholarship of CUMT, 2020.
+- First-prize Scholarship of Liaocheng University, 2020 and 2019

-- First-prize Scholarship of CUMT, 2019.
+- Selected as an Outstanding Student of Liaocheng University, 2020 and 2019